google/zetasql/docs/data-manipulation-language.md

 ### `DELETE` and `ASSERT_ROWS_MODIFIED`

-With ZetaSQL, you can confirm how many rows were deleted each time you use a `DELETE` statement.
+With ZetaSQL, you can confirm how many rows are deleted each time you use a `DELETE` statement.
 You implement this confirmation through the `ASSERT_ROWS_MODIFIED` keyword.

 ```